threefoldtecharchive/0-templates/templates/dm_vm/README.md

 - `memory`: amount of memory in MiB.
 Defaults to 128.
 - `cpu`: number of virtual CPUs.
 Defaults to 1.
 - `mgmtNic`: a Nic struct with info about the management nic, it is currently expected to be a zerotier nic.
-- `storageNic`: a Nic struct with info about the management nic, it is currently expected to be a vxlan nic. **optional**
 - `disks`: list of Disk that can be attached to the vm.
 - `image`: image name specifying if it is a `zero-os` or `ubuntu` image.
 - `configs`: List of type Config. **optional**